 The Oregon Student Child Care Grant Program helps parents enrolled in postsecondary education to obtain safe, dependable care that supports their children's development while allowing completion of the parent's academic programs.

 Complete the Oregon Student Child Care Grant Application.
 Transcripts are not submitted during the application process.
 Transcripts will be requested only if your application is eligible after the application due date.
-The deadline to submit your application and FAFSA or ORSAA is May 31, 5:00 pm (PST or PDT).
+The deadline to submit your application and FAFSA or ORSAA will be end of May 2024 for the 2024-25 application cycle.